-This post is not really a post, but an excerpt from a book I’ve been working on.
+This post is not really a post, but an excerpt from a book I’ve written.
 This is from the first chapter titled I’m Screwing it Up.
-It will be months before I’m finished and the book is available for purchase, but I just wanted to give ya’ll a sneak peek into what I’ve been working on and why I’ve been inconsistently posting blog and IG posts.
+The book is available for purchase on Amazon.
 I hope ya’ll enjoy!

 This parenting thing is hard.
 If you were looking for pretty lies in this book, I’m sorry.
 I won’t be lying to you in any of these chapters.
 My hope for this book is for it to be a no nonsense, practical parenting book.
 I want you to leave this book with the understanding that, 1.
 You are not alone in your struggle.
 And 2.
 Your child is not broken.
 If you have purchased this book, it’s likely because you have a “wild child,” are struggling with parenting, or you’ve been convinced your child is feral and can’t be tamed.